 - 3.3.1 Darlington is committed to playing its part in tackling climate change by reducing demand for energy from fossil fuels, for transport, heat and electricity.
-This will help achieve the national target to cut carbon dioxide emissions by 80% by 205024.
-Increasingly, renewable energy generation in Darlington will be developed to contribute towards achieving 15% of the UK's energy from renewable sources by 202025, to help contribute to meeting 30% of the UK's electricity needs from renewable resources by 2020, and to contribute towards the RSS minimal target of 138MW installed capacity in the Tees Valley26. - 3.3.2 It is envisaged that a range of renewable energy technologies27 will be needed to help meet the anticipated 10% increase in electricity and 13% increase in heat demand29 arising from the Borough's growth strategy (see CS1), taking account of complementary measures to reduce Darlington's overall fossil fuel consumption.
-The strategy is to permit appropriate, commercial scale schemes at different scales, together with renewable energy generation at or near new development, including the use of micro-generation28, alongside promoting sustainable transport (see CS19) and building to recognised sustainability standards (see CS2), to secure sustainable supplies of electricity, heat and transport, and to achieve more affordable energy for the community. - 3.3.3 Wind energy has the greatest potential to contribute to the Borough's renewable electricity supply.
-Assessments of wind speeds, technical and environmental constraints as well as the potential landscape and visual impact studies of wind development in the north eastern part of the Borough should be used to help identify sustainable locations appropriate for wind energy development.
-Areas for small-scale wind energy have been identified on Darlington's urban fringe29, including at the strategic development locations identified in Policy CS1. - 3.3.4 Other technologies such as biomass have the potential to make a bigger contribution to a reliable heat supply or to generate electricity, or both, if combined heat and power plants are developed.
-There is also significant potential over the long term, to develop district heating and cooling networks in locations of high energy use, such as in the town centre and at the Borough's strategic development locations (see Policy CS1).
-The planning framework to help realise this potential will be put in place through documents like the Town Centre Fringe Area Action Plan30.
+This will help achieve the national target to cut carbon dioxide emissions by 80% by 205022.
+Increasingly, renewable energy generation in Darlington will be developed to contribute towards achieving 15% of the UK's energy from renewable sources by 202023. - 3.3.2 It is envisaged that a range of renewable energy technologies24 will be needed to help meet the anticipated 10% increase in electricity and 13% increase in heat demand arising from the Borough's growth strategy (see CS1), taking account of complementary measures to reduce Darlington's overall fossil fuel consumption.
+The strategy is to permit appropriate, commercial scale schemes, together with renewable energy generation at or near new development, including the use of micro-generation25, alongside promoting sustainable transport (see CS19) and building to recognised sustainability standards (see CS2), to secure sustainable supplies of electricity, heat and transport, and to achieve more affordable energy for the community. - 3.3.3 Wind energy has the greatest potential to contribute to the Borough's renewable electricity supply.
+Assessments of wind speeds, technical and environmental constraints and the potential landscape and visual impact of wind development in the north eastern part of the Borough should be used to help identify sustainable locations appropriate for wind energy development.
+Areas for small scale wind energy have been identified on Darlington's urban fringe26, including at the strategic development locations identified in Policy CS1. - 3.3.4 Other technologies such as biomass have the potential to make a bigger contribution to a reliable heat supply or to generate electricity, or both, if combined heat and power plants are developed.
+There is also significant potential over the long term, to develop district heating and cooling networks in locations of high energy use, such as in the town centre and at the Borough's strategic locations (see Policy CS1).
+The planning framework to help realise this potential will be put in place through documents like the Town Centre Fringe Area Action Plan27.

-- 24. UK Low Carbon Transition Plan, Dec, 2009 - 25.
-UK Renewable Energy Strategy, Dec, 2009 - 26.
-RSS Policy 39, North East Assembly, 2008 - 27.
-Renewable sources: energy that occurs naturally and repeatedly in the environment from wind, water, sun and biomass including decentralised energy (a wide range of technologies that locally serve an individual building, development or wider community), and low carbon technology which helps to reduce carbon emissions including biomass, combined heat and power, ground source heat pumps, photovoltaics and wind - 28.
-Small technologies at individual homes - 29.
-Darlington Renewable and Low Carbon Study, Entec, 2010 - 30.
-See the Council's LDS for timetable of AAP preparation
+- 22. UK Low Carbon Transition Plan, 2009 - 23.
+UK Renewable Energy Strategy, 2009 - 24.
+Renewable sources: includes wind, biomass, combined heat and power, district heating, solar, ground source and air source heat pumps. - 25.
+Micro generation: includes but is not limited to solar photovoltaics, solar thermal, ground source and air source heat pumps. - 26.
+Darlington Renewable and Low Carbon Study, Entec, 2010 - 27. see the Council's LDS for timetable of AAP preparation.

-- 31. PPS1 Supplement, DCLG, 2007, PPS22, ODPM, 2004, PPS22 Practice Guide, ODPM, 2004 - 32.
-Sensitive receptors include built heritage, natural environment, roads, railways, public rights of way, power lines, biodiversity, air traffic and radar systems - 33.
-Including East Durham Limestone and Tees Plain Wind Farm Development and Landscape Capacity Study, ARUP, 2008 & Addendum 2009 - 34.
-Civil Aviation Authority, the Ministry of Defence, the Health and Safety Executive as well as Durham Tees Valley Airport - 35.
-For LDS programme see Council's website - 36.
-Calculated by determining the total energy consumption of a site (baseline) - 37.
-Includes all appropriate sites in the rest of the urban area strategic location, windfall sites and major developments within strategic locations that come forward after the adoption of the Making Places and Accommodating Growth DPD - 38.
-Economic Viability of Housing Land in Darlington Borough, Levvels, June 2010
+- 28. PPS1 Supplement, DCLG, 2007, PPS22, ODPM, 2004, PPS22 Practice Guide, ODPM, 2004 - 29.
+Sensitive receptors include built heritage, natural environment, roads, railways, public rights of way, power lines, biodiversity, air traffic and radar systems. - 30.
+Including East Durham Limestone and Tees Plain Wind Farm Development and Landscape Capacity Study, ARUP, 2008 & Addendum 2009 - 31.
+Civil Aviation Authority, the Ministry of Defence, the Health and Safety Executive as well as Durham Tees Valley Airport - 32.
+For LDS programme see Council's website

+33. Economic Viability of Housing Land in Darlington Borough, Levvels, June 2010